Siyavula/question-api-python/README.md

 #### Set your username and password in `my.env`
 #### Run the app
     ./run.sh
-#### Open the newly generated HTML files in your browser to demonstrate the different Practice API states.
+#### Open the newly generated HTML files in your browser to view the different Practice API states.